Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 Insider Ownership of Colgate-Palmolive

-For a common shareholder, it is worth checking how many shares are held by company insiders.
+Another way to test the alignment between the leaders of a company and other shareholders is to look at how many shares they own.
 Usually, the higher the insider ownership, the more likely it is that insiders will be incentivised to build the company for the long term.
-It’s great to see that Colgate-Palmolive insiders own 0.4% of the company, worth about US$222m.
+Colgate-Palmolive insiders own about US$243m worth of shares (which is 0.4% of the company).
 I like to see this level of insider ownership, because it increases the chances that management are thinking about the best interests of shareholders.